klaviyo/klaviyo-react-native-sdk/README.md

 ### Collecting Push Tokens

-Push tokens must be collected both in your app's react native code or in the native code.
+Push tokens can be collected either from your app's react native code or in the native code.
 Below sections discuss both approaches, and you are free to pick one that best suits your app's architecture.
 Note that doing this in one location is sufficient.

 #### React Native Token Collection

-In order to collect the APNs push token in your React Native code you need to,
+In order to collect the APNs push token in your React Native code you need to:

-1. Import libraries such as [`@react-native-firebase/messaging`](https://www.npmjs.com/package/@react-native-firebase/messaging) to your react native project.
+1. Import a library such as [`@react-native-firebase/messaging`](https://www.npmjs.com/package/@react-native-firebase/messaging) to your react native project.
 The below instructions are specific for `@react-native-firebase/messaging` library.
 2. Import Firebase iOS SDK to your iOS project.
 Setup instructions can be found [here](https://firebase.google.com/docs/ios/setup).
 3. In order for the Klaviyo SDK to handle push opens via the notification center delegate methods, we need to disable method swizzling for the Firebase SDK.
 For more information on this,